JohnLCaron/rlauxe/docs/Development.md

 Samples       // keeps track of the latest sample, number of samples, and the sample sum.

 ### sampling

-ComparisonSamplerSimulation // create internal cvr and mvr with the correct under/over statements. specific to a contest. only used for estimating the sample size
+ConsistentSampling    // implement consistent or uniform sampling EstimateSampleSize    / estimates sample size; polling or comparison, with/out styles

-ConsistentSampling
+ComparisonSamplerSimulation // create internal cvr and mvr with the correct under/over statements based on the error rates.
-EstimateSampleSize
+                            // specific to a contest. only used for estimating the sample size

 FuzzSampler           // this takes a list of cvrs and fuzzes them.
 Version for Sampling and Polling.
-                      // fun makeFuzzedCvrsFrom(contests: List<Contest>, cvrs: List<Cvr>, fuzzPct: Double): List<Cvr> {
+                      // fun makeFuzzedCvrsFrom(contests: List<Contest>, cvrs: List<Cvr>, fuzzPct: Double): List<Cvr>

 MultiContestTestData  // creates a set of contests and ballotStyles, with randomly chosen candidates and margins. create cvrs that reflect the contests' exact votes.

 SampleGenerator       // abstraction for creating a sequence of samples. mostly superceded, mostly for testing.

 ### plots module